coldstrel/Election_Analysis/README.md

 # Election_Analysis
+## Challenge 3

-## Project Overview
+## Overview of Election Audit
-A colorado Board of Elections employee has given yout the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a Complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.

-## Resources
-- Data Source: election_results.csv
-- Software Python 3, Visual Studio
+In this audit we used python to read csv files and write into text files in order to create an audit of the number of votes, the candidates and the countys related to this election.

-## Summary
+## Election Audit Results
 The analysis of the election show that:
 - There were **369,711** votes cast in the election
+- The countys in this congressional election were:
+  - Jefferson
+  - Denver
+  - Arapahoe
+- The countys results were:
+  - Jefferson: 10.5% (38,855)
+  - Denver: 82.8% (306,055)
+  - Arapahoe: 6.7% (24,801)
+- The county with the largest number of votes was:
+  - Denver: 82.8% (306,055)
-- The candidate were
+- The candidate were:
   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane